 \section{Kashiwara-Malgrange filtration on coherent $\widetilde{\mathscr{D}}_X$-modules}

-In this section, we recall some basic properties of $\mathbb{R}$-indexed Kashiwara-Malgrange filtration on a coherent strict $\widetilde{\mathscr{D}}$-module respect to a smooth divisor from \cite[3.1]{Sa88}.
-Then we define muilti-indexed rational Kashiwara-Malgrange filtration respect to a simply normal crossing divisor when the $\widetilde{\mathscr{D}}$-module is of normal crossing type, and recall some properties that we will need in later sections.
+In this section, we recall some basic properties of $\mathbb{R}$-indexed Kashiwara-Malgrange filtration on a coherent strict $\widetilde{\mathscr{D}}$-module with respect to a smooth divisor from \cite[3.1]{Sa88}.
+Then we define multi-indexed rational Kashiwara-Malgrange filtration with respect to a simply normal crossing divisor when the $\widetilde{\mathscr{D}}$-module is of normal crossing type, and recall some properties that we will need in later sections.